JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Some epitopes are very sensitive to methanol, so try acetone instead if any issues are occurring with detection.

-Wash the cells two times with suspension buffer.
+Wash the cells twice with suspension buffer.

 The number of wash steps, spin time, and speed may require optimization.
 One wash step may suffice when using excess wash buffer and removing as much liquid as possible after centrifugation.